FiveTechSoft/mod_harbour/linux/readme.md

 [![](https://bitbucket.org/fivetech/screenshots/downloads/fivetech_logo.gif)](http://www.fivetechsoft.com "FiveTech Software")

 These instructions are to build the mod and the libharbour.so.3.2.0 files.
-If you simply want to test them without having to build them, select your Linux distribution and download the two files.
+If you simply want to test them without having to build them, select your Linux distribution, download the two files and follow these steps:

 Copy libharbour.so.3.2.0 to /var/www/html